Manych Ship Canal: Feasibility studies

-Constructing the canal invert and banks with concrete or similar materials could diminish shoreline erosion and decrease underflooding and soil salinization from percolating water losses.
+Constructing the canal invert and banks with concrete or similar materials could diminish shoreline erosion and decrease under flooding and soil salinization from percolating water losses.

 There would be no direct waterway between the Azov and Caspian seas, for the watershed divide is on the level of the Chograi reservoir.
 Technical procedures for control and sterilization of ballast water will diminish the danger of transfer of foreign fauna over the watershed divide.

 The over-mineralized endorheic basins of the Kuma-Manych depression created soil salinization and the appearance of unusable agricultural areas.
 An inflow of water with less mineralization may partially flush salinity from soils at higher elevations.

 Strict observance of existing regulations for tanker oil transportation will be required.
 Waterworks installations should be designed to facilitate localization of oil patches and other types of surface pollution and removal of its consequences.
-Five hundred of the designed 700 km canal track pass through existing reservoirs requiring deepening of the canal invert.
+Five hundred of the designed 700 km canal track passes through existing reservoirs requiring deepening of the canal invert.

 Minimization of the environmentally negative impact can be provided only if separate design companies and environment experts coordinate their technical decisions and strictly observe the technical regulations and norms.
 Implementation of the project on construction of the navigation canal "Eurasia" is feasible and should not have environmentally negative consequences.